JavaScript is required

 Personal electronic devices for staff

-In line with the National Model Code, Early Learning Victoria centre staff are not permitted to carry personal electronic devices, personal storage and file transfer media while providing education and care and working directly with children.
-Early Learning Victoria centre staff must store personal electronic devices and storage media devices in their individual, secure locker at the beginning of each shift.
-Staff are permitted to access their personal electronic devices during their breaks, for example, when in the staff room or outside the centre.
+Early Learning Victoria centre staff must store personal electronic and media storage devices in their individual, secure locker at the start of each shift.
+Staff may use their personal electronic devices during their breaks – for example, in the staff room or outside the centre.

 Exemptions

-An Early Learning Victoria employee must obtain a written exemption from their nominated supervisor to carry their personal device while children are present.
-Instances that may be authorised include:
+An Early Learning Victoria employee must get written exemption from their nominated supervisor to carry their personal device while children are present.

 • a personal health requirement – for example, for heart or blood sugar monitoring